apigear-io/apigear-docs/docs/guide/create.md

 # Create your first API

 The example we are looking at is a simple coffee counter.
-We will count how many coffee a user consumes per day.
+Our product will track the daily coffee consumption is a user.
+For this the user interface requires an API to the backend for count coffees.

 From the frontend perspective we would have a button to increase the coffee count and a total score of the coffees we had a day.
 We assume the backend automatically resets the counter every night.

 For this we design an API which provides the coffee count for that day as also an action to record a new coffee consumption.
-This API will reside inside a project.
+This API module will reside inside a workspace project.

-To create an API we first need to have a project.
-Create a new project named "coffee a day" and provide a catchy brief description: "count the coffee the user consumes per day".
-When the project is created we land atr the project overview pasge.
+As an API resides inside a project, we will create a project named "daily coffee" and provide a catchy brief description: "count the coffee the user consumes per day".
+When the project is created we a forwarded to the dashboard.

+The dashboard provides an overview of the current projects and activities for the user.

-A default API module was already created for us.
+A default API module is already created for us.
 We can delete this, as we do not need it for this project.

-After we created a project we have to create a new API module.
-The module identifier is typically the module name, so for us this will be: `coffee`.
+We will create now a new API module called `coffee`.

 !!! info

     A project can have more than one API module.
-A project also defines the number of available API code generators.
-Also we will see later a API playground server does always reflect all the project APIs.
+Configured code generators to create API SDKs are also attached to a project as also the API simulations, which are auto updated with the API changes.

-Now we enter the design description into the editor field and save the content.
+Now we enter the API definition into the API editor field and save the content.

 ```
 module coffee 1.0